Restaurang Apotek

 Gallery

-- •Optimized images for fast loading
+- •Lazy-loaded images for performance

 The footer became a crucial touchpoint for users looking for practical information.
 I designed it to be scannable, accessible, and mobile-friendly.